Metro CEO sees interest for Real stores on the block

-BERLIN (Reuters) - German retailer Metro AG (B4B.DE) previously had contact with potential buyers for its struggling Real hypermarkets so it is optimistic its decision to put them for sale will be met with interest, chief executive Olaf Koch said on Friday.
+BERLIN, Sept 14 (Reuters) - German retailer Metro AG previously had contact with potential buyers for its struggling Real hypermarkets so it is optimistic its decision to put them for sale will be met with interest, chief executive Olaf Koch said on Friday.

 Metro announced late on Thursday that it wants to sell Real, with 282 stores and 34,000 staff, to focus on its wholesale business.